-5.5 One third of the committee will stand down each year at the AGM but will be eligible for re-election through an agreed election process.
+5.5 One half of the committee will stand down each year at the AGM but will be eligible for re-election through an agreed election process.

 5.6 Elections shall be undertaken on the basis of one vote per eligible RTO/landlord recognised group.

 5.7 Where there are more nominations than committee places an election will be held at the AGM.
 To cast a vote in such an election each member group must have a representative in attendance at the AGM.
 (Telephone conference calls, video conferencing or Skype by representatives can be organised and will be considered as attendance at the AGM).